FirePlayz132/QT_with_extra_keys/README.md

 # QT-with-extra-keys
-Requested by yourlocalporter (aka fnfporterhi) i got the source code i just got to build it
+Requested by yourlocalporter (aka fnfporterhi) i got the source code i just got to compile it it